Sieep-Coding/sieep-coding.github.io/src/pages/posts/Why-I-Let-GitHub-Actions-Maintain-My-GitHub-Profile-README.md

 1. **Always reflect my latest writing**
 2. **Require zero manual intervention**
-3. **Fail safely (no broken commits, no noise)**
+3. **Fail safely**

 That led directly to GitHub Actions.

-Not because GitHub Actions are flashy—but because they are boring, predictable, and already trusted.
+Not because they're flashy — but because they're boring, predictable, and already trusted.

 ---

 ## The Workflow: Treat Content as a Data Source

-Instead of manually curating links, I treat my blog as the source of truth and my README as a rendered view.
+Instead of manually curating links, I treat my blog as the source of truth and my README as a rendered view of it.

-The workflow runs on a schedule, pulls my RSS feed, extracts the most recent posts, and replaces a bounded section of the README.
+The workflow runs on a schedule, pulls my RSS feed, extracts the most recent posts, and replaces a clearly bounded section of the README.
 No logic lives in the README itself.
 It is just output.

 Here is the core of the workflow: